 Under his tutelage, the Rebels earned their first-ever No. 1 ranking in 1993 and following the 1997-98 season, the team finished No. 1 in the nation in all polls.

-Knight has captured three national titles (one team championship and two individuals), has won six conference championships and has developed 67 all-conference players.
-Over the last decade, Knight has helped 12 Rebel golfers earn the All-America Scholar award and four have been named Academic All-Americans.
+Knight has captured three national titles (one team championship and two individuals), has won six conference championships and has developed 73 all-conference players.
+Since 1998, Knight has helped 12 Rebel golfers earn the All-America Scholar award and four have been named Academic All-Americans.

 "I am very proud of what we have accomplished at UNLV in my time here," Knight said.
 "I can remember the first time we qualified for nationals (in 1989) and how excited we were just to make it there.
 Now I feel that we have moved to the next level where our players expect to go to nationals and are ready to compete for the national championship every year.